morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 This table can be made anywhere (e.g. in R, in excel, at the command line), you just need to make sure you read it into R properly (which you should always check just like we did here to make sure it came in correctly).

 ## 🧪 Step 2: Make a Phyloseq Object
+Phyloseq is an R package to import, store, analyze, and graphically display complex phylogenetic sequencing data that has already been clustered into OTUs or ASVs.
+It leverages and builds upon many of the tools available in R for ecology and phylogenetic analysis (vegan, ade, ape), while also using advanced/flexible graphic systems (ggplot2) to easily produce publication-quality graphics.
+Check out more, including tutorials on what else it can do: https://joey711.github.io/phyloseq/

+It stores sequencing data as a single, self-consistent, self-describing experiment-level object, making it easier to use.
+Let's make that "object".

 ```R
 # Make a Phyloseq object --------------------------------------------------